sot/timelines/doc/index.rst

 (This may happen, for example, if a command load is created with Replan/ReOpen and the commands which are brought forward into the new command load are found in the Backstop directory of the original week.
-This will also occur once the move to splits loads has been made.)
+This will also occur once the move to split loads has been made.)

 ==================   =========   ====
 Name                 Type        Size